Selling Student Accommodation

 How to sell student accommodation FAST

-Selling student accommodation isn't easy, as you can probably imagine with low numbers of students and BTLs being priced out of the market by more PBSAs.
+Selling student accommodation isn't easy, as you can probably imagine, with low numbers of students and BTLs being priced out of the market by more PBSAs.

-Have a house in a student area and it's likely you won't have the desire of homeowners on your side either, as student areas aren't what you'd call the most desirable; they're more hubs for investment than anything.
+Having a house in a student area and it's likely you won't have the desire of homeowners on your side either, as student areas aren't what you'd call the most desirable; they're more hubs for investment than anything.

 Well, you could of course approach an estate agent, although that'll be a lengthy process, as well as a waste if demand isn't there.

-Then of course you could chase a quick sale and go to auction, although that's going to come with a large element of risk, as with an auction you're not guaranteed to sell.
+Then of course, you could chase a quick sale and go to auction, although that's going to come with a large element of risk, as with an auction you're not guaranteed to sell.

-Or you could avoid doing any of that and sell your student accommodation investment for CASH in just 7-days.
+Or you could avoid doing any of that and sell your student accommodation investment for CASH in just 7 days.
 Sound appealing?

 As an industry-leading cash buyer of property, we can help you do just that.